featured image

 There is no restriction on reclaiming the full amount of VAT charged on the lease of a commercial vehicle.

-For the purposes of reclaiming VAT, HMRC define a commercial vehicle as a road vehicle which is not a car.
+For reclaiming VAT, HMRC defines a commercial vehicle as a road vehicle that is not a car.
 Examples include vans, lorries, and buses.

-A VAT inspection from HMRC will almost certainly involve a check on whether VAT has been correctly reclaimed on vehicle leases so it is important to ensure that business vehicles on which the full amount of VAT has been reclaimed are not cars for VAT purposes
+A VAT inspection from HMRC will almost certainly involve a scrutiny of whether VAT has been correctly reclaimed on vehicle leases.
+It is important to ensure that business vehicles on which the full amount of VAT has been reclaimed are not cars for VAT purposes.

 author